AmyKeedwell/Milestone-Project-Resume/README.md

 * *Only a few aspects have changed since my final wireframe:*
     * *I chose to use a hover effect rather than an animation for the 'My Skills' section, I hope to add the animation once I have progressed my skills during the next JavaScript Module.*
     * *I moved the location of the map in the 'Contact Me' section to below my information and form as these parts should be the main focus of this section.*
+    * *In my wireframe the navbar has a transparent background, I changed this to a solid colour as it ensures the navbar is legible when scrolling the page as the navbar is fixed to the top.*

 # Design
+* I decided on a single scrolling page with a fixed-top navbar design for my project as the UX flowed easier.

 * The colour scheme consists of complementary colours which were inspired by the colours in my header image and give the site a bright and clean feel.
-    * I have used a combination of a light grey (#f1f1f1) and a mint green (#e5fcf8).
+    * I have used a combination of:
+        * Light grey (#f1f1f1) as a background colour.
+        * Mint green (#e5fcf8) as a background colour.
+        * Darker grey (#918e8e) for all section headings.
+        * Off Black (#212529) for all main text sections.
 * [Exo](https://fonts.google.com/specimen/Exo?query=exo) font used throughout all text.
 * [Qwigley](https://fonts.google.com/specimen/Qwigley?query=qwigley) font used for my header name to draw in attention.